caltechlibrary/models/tutortial.md

 - [time](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/time)
 - [url](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/url)

 Two additional types are defined, "orcid" and "isni" these use the HTML pattern attribute to control form.
 In a Go program using the models package a generator and validator is available for each of these types.
 The generator populates the `Element` type in the model while the validator will compare a string with the properties described in the element.
 The demo program modelgen does not use these features.

-When you create a model a "id" element is always generated.
+When you create a model an "id" element is always generated.
 If you do not need it you can use "r" to remove it.

 Let's add two text elements, "name" and "msg".
-First add the name, type "e" and press the enter key.
+First add the name, type "a" and press the enter key.
 At the prompt add "name" (without the quotes).

 The result should look like the following.

 ~~~
 a
 Enter element id to add: name
 Manage guestbook elements

-	1: id
+	id
-	2: name
+	name

-Menu [a]dd, [m]odify, [r]emove or press enter when done
+Choices [a]dd, [m]odify, [r]emove or press enter when done
 ~~~

 Now type "a" and press the enter key again, this time at the prompt add "msg" (without the quotes).